In October, after our summer visitors have returned to the mainland, we enjoy the harvests that make Nantucket unique and special.

 - A push rake

 - A clam basket tied to an inner tube to keep it afloat in the water

 - Waterproof gloves

 - Warm clothes

 At low tide we begin the pilgrimage to various Nantucket harbor locations.
 Every year the crop is different but Madaket and Monomoy are the most popular spots.
-We have a full month of push raking, snorkeling and scuba diving before the commercial boats get out on the water.
+We have a full month of push raking, snorkeling and scuba diving before the commercial boats get out on the water on November 1st.

-Bay scallops come in all sizes but keep in mind that in order to keep the scallops you “catch” they must have a well defined raised annual growth line on the shell.
+Bay scallops come in all sizes but keep in mind that in order to keep the scallops you “catch” they must have a well-defined raised annual growth line on the shell.
 The sweet and tasty Nantucket Bay Scallop is a delicacy and nothing likes its cousin the sea scallop.
 If you have a chance to eat them you will see why.
-Nantucket Bay Scallops are just exquisitely delicious sauteed in butter for a couple of minutes but don’t crowd them in the pan!
+Nantucket Bay Scallops are just exquisitely delicious sauteed in butter, salt and pepper for a couple of minutes but don’t crowd them in the pan!
 You can explore the Nantucket Bay Scallop website for information on scalloping and delicious recipes.